xucao-42/bilateral_normal_integration/README.md

 We propose a variational approach for **discontinuity preserving** surface reconstruction from a surface normal map.
 Our method can handle both orthographic and perspective projection, is robust to outliers, and only has one hyperparameter in the objective function.

+## Update
+**2022-08-09**: A CuPy version written by [Yuliang Xiu](https://xiuyuliang.cn) is available now.
+It can run on NVIDIA graphics cards and is much more efficient especially when the normal map's dimension becomes huge.
+The usage is the same as the numpy version.

 ## Reconstruction results
 ### Toy normal maps
 The left one is "tent," and the right one is "vase."